charlesreiss/cs3130-website/oh.md

 Office hours are either remote via Discord or at the physical location specified in the calendar below.

-For remote office hours, the invite to the Discord will be posted on Collab.
+For remote office hours, the invite to the Discord will be posted on Canvas.
 The `#rules` channel in the Discord will have instructions for how remote office hours work.

 ## Office hour queue